rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

 The COVID pandemic has caused enormous global economic damage.
-The International Monetary Fund (IMF) estimates that the cumulative output loss over 2020-21 could be $9 trillion, with the global economy projected to contract by 3% in 2020.[^68] In addition to the health impact, the macroeconomic impact of an effective SARS-CoV-2 vaccine has convinced governments, non-governmental
+The International Monetary Fund (IMF) estimates that the cumulative output loss over 2020-21 could be USD 9 trillion, with the global economy projected to contract by 3% in 2020.[^68] In addition to the health impact, the macroeconomic impact of an effective SARS-CoV-2 vaccine has convinced governments, non-governmental